May 21st, 2011 10:09 pm

 First check the menu down the left hand side of the page.
 Initially, just a few basic functions available to everyone are shown.
 If you want to apply for an account the option is at the bottom of this menu.

-Registered users can select the Login option which is at the top of this page and also the menu.
-Once logged in the full list of options will show in the menu, along with another drop-down style menu at the top right of the page.
+Registered users can select the option which is on the top menu bar and also the side menu.
+Once logged in the full list of options will show, along with 'Find', Media' and 'Info' on the top menu.
+Placing your mouse cursor over any of these will automatically list available selections.

-If you are looking for a particular person, start with the name search at the top right.
-Enter some or all of the last name (remember to use maiden names when searching for females), then optionally enter all or some of the first name (If you're also entering a middle initial, enter it without the period).
-If you're not logged in you will only see very basic details.
+If you are looking for a particular person, start by clicking on the top menu bar.
+Optionally enter all or some of the first name (If you're also entering a middle initial, enter it without the period), then some or all of the last name (remember to use maiden names when searching for females).
+NB: if you're not logged in you will only see very basic details.

 Be sure to check all the other features using the links and drop down menus.
 Hint: When the cursor changes from an arrow to a hand then it's hovering over a link that can be clicked and accessed.